gajajarosz/hidden-structure/README.txt

 -this is the number of times that a grammar is sampled during each round of learning
 - reasonable values are 50-1000

-ITERATIONS\\TODO: figure out difference for batch and online
+ITERATIONS
 - this the number of passes through the data for batch algorithms and the number of times individual data forms are processed for online algorithms
-- reasonable values are something like 100-1000
+- reasonable values are something like 100 for the batch version and 10000 for the online version

 INITIAL BIAS
 - If your grammar file encodes which constraints are markedness and which are faithfulness, you can set this to 1 to begin with an M >> F grammar.